College for Adults | Henrietta Schmoll School of Health

 After completing your bachelor's in radiation therapy, progress into St. Kate's healthcare-focused Master in Business Administration, Master of Arts in Organizational Leadership, or Master of Public Health program.

-Demand for radiation therapists is growing, with median annual earnings of $82,330, according to the U.S. Bureau of Labor Statistics.
+Demand for radiation therapists is growing, with median annual earnings in 2019 of $85,560, according to the U.S. Bureau of Labor Statistics.

 Radiation therapists are responsible for the administration of ionizing radiation for treating diseases, primarily cancer.
 They work as part of interdisciplinary cancer treatment teams, including oncologists, radiation therapists, physicists and nurses, throughout the course of treatment.